Countess Charlotte of Hanau-Lichtenberg

 Countess Charlotte of Hanau-Lichtenberg, full name: Countess Charlotte Christine Magdalene Johanna of Hanau-Lichtenberg (2 May 1700, Bouxwiller – 1 July 1726, Darmstadt) was the wife of landgrave Louis VIII of Hesse-Darmstadt.

 Biography

 The Heiress

 Charlotte was the only surviving child of the last Count of Hanau, Johann Reinhard III, and the Countess Dorothea Friederike of Brandenburg-Ansbach.
 Thus, she was the sole heir of the County of Hanau.

 Marriage

 The first man to ask her hand in marriage, was the crown prince and later Landgrave William VIII of Hesse-Kassel.
 Had this marriage taken place, the county of Hanau would have remained united.
 However, it failed because of religious differences between William, who was a Calvinist and Charlotte, who was Lutheran.

-The second candidate was the crown prince and later Landgrave Louis VIII of Hesse-Darmstadt, who was Lutheran.
+The second candidate was her mother's paternal first cousin, the crown prince and later Landgrave Louis VIII of Hesse-Darmstadt, who was Lutheran.
 They were married on 5 April 1717.
 From this marriage the following children were born: